SIDN/spin/README.md

 When installed locally, a few manual steps are required:

 1. Configure and start an MQTT service; this needs to listen to port 1883 (mqtt) and 1884 (websockets protocol).
-2. Load the kernel module `insmod kernelmod/spin.ko`
+2. Load the relevant kernel modules: `modprobe nf_conntrack_ipv4 nf_conntrack_ipv6 nfnetlink_log nfnetlink_queue`
-3. (optional) configure the kernel module with `lua/spin_config.lua`
+3. Enable conntrack accounting: `sysctl net.netfilter.nf_conntrack_acct=1`
-4. Start the spin daemon `lua/spin_mqtt.lua`
+4. Start the spin daemon `spind/spind -l -o -m <mqtt_host>`
-5. Edit `html/js/mqtt_client.js` and change the ip address on the first line to `127.0.0.1`
-6. Open `html/graph.html` in a browser
+5. Load the spin bubble app by visiting `file::///<path>/web_ui/static/spin_api/graph.html?mqtt_host=<mqtt host>`

+mqtt host defaults to 127.0.0.1 for the daemon, and to 192.168.8.1 for graph.html

 # High-level technical overview

 The software contains three parts:

-- a kernel module collector that reads packet traffic data
-- a user-space daemon that aggregates that data, sends it to an mqtt broker, and controls the kernel module
+- a daemon that aggregates traffic and DNS information (with nf_conntract and nflog) and sends it to MQTT
 - a html/javascript front-end for the user
-- a RESTful API
+- a RESTful API (currently only a subset of the intended funcitonality)

-The kernel module hooks into the packet filter system, and tracks packets on the forwarding and outgoing paths; it will report about this traffic on a netlink port, to which the user-space daemon can connect.
-The information it reports comprises three separate elements:
+The information that is sent to MQTT contains the following types:
 * Traffic: information about traffic itself, source address, destination address, ports, and payload sizes
 * Blocked: information about traffic that was blocked (by SPIN, not by the general firewall)
 * DNS: domain names that have been resolved into IP addresses (so the visualizer can show which domain names were used to initiate traffic)

-The user-space daemon connects to the kernel module and sends the information to a local MQTT broker.
-It will send this information to the topic SPIN/traffic, in the form of JSON data.
-The daemon will also listen for configuration commands in the topic SPIN/commands.
+The daemon will also listen for configuration commands in the MQTT topic SPIN/commands.
+This will be replaces by RPC calls in the near future.

 # Data protocols and APIs

-## Kernel module to userspace programs

-For the communication protocol between a user-space program and the kernel module, see [doc/netlink_protocol.md](doc/netlink_protocol.md).

 ## MQTT messages